AminaAzzmouri/skillfolio-frontend/skillfolio-frontend/docs/State/useAppStore.js.md

     - Certificates integration (load list from live API, create with optional file upload).
     - Projects (temporary local list): kept for UI demo; will be API-backed next

-  This keeps components lean and avoids prop drilling while remaining simpler than heavy state libraries.
+  This keeps API interactions available to any component without prop drilling.

   =============================================================================================================